microsoft/app-with-sharepoint-knowledge/README.md

-# Azure AI Chat Agent with SharePoint RAG
+# Agent with SharePoint Knowledge - Web Application

 This project implements a **web application** chat agent using Azure AI Foundry SDK that retrieves and grounds responses on SharePoint content through Microsoft 365 Copilot Retrieval API.
 The application provides a web interface for compliance checking and document analysis.